Peter and I arrived in Avignon mid-day on a Thursday and stayed three nights at a hotel located outside the city walls.

-The average temperature during our stay was 93°F (34°C) and having lived in Seattle and London for the past 11 years, we are not used those temperatures.
+The average temperature during our stay was 93°F (34°C), and having lived in Seattle and London for the past 11 years, we are not acclimated to high temperatures.

-They are fine when we’re lounging at a pool but it is a different story when we’re sightseeing, especially in a city that is enclosed by tall stone walls that block the breeze.
+High temperatures are fine when we’re lounging at a pool, but it is a different story when we’re sightseeing, especially in a city enclosed in tall stone walls that block the breeze.

 City sightseeing was secondary to wine touring.
-And even though Lyon is known as the “gastronomic capital of the world,” we certainly were not there for the food.
+And although Lyon is known as the “gastronomic capital of the world,” we certainly were not there for the food.